2024 South Korean martial law crisis: Initial legal investigations

-On 21 February, Kim Yong-hyun applied for a suspension of execution in protest of the prosecution's sending of his prosecution's investigation records to the Constitutional Court, but it was rejected.

-On 28 May 2025, former Commander of the Defense Intelligence Command Roh Sang-won was indicted on bribery charges, which revealed that he, along with former Defense Minister Kim, were accepting bribes and valuables back in August 2024 from active-duty soldiers under the pretext of requesting promotions.

 Arrest warrant and political standoff

-Yoon Suk Yeol was summoned three times by the Corruption Investigation Office for High-ranking Officials (CIO) for questioning on 18 December, 25 December, and 29 December over his declaration of martial law.
+Yoon Suk Yeol was summoned three times by the Corruption Investigation Office for High-ranking Officials (CIO) for questioning on 18 December 25 December, and 29 December over his declaration of martial law.
 He ignored all three summonses.
 In response, on 30 December, the CIO filed an arrest warrant for Yoon at the Seoul Western District Court.
-On 31 December, the court issued the warrant, valid until 6 January 2025.
+On 31 December, the court issued the warrant, which was valid until 6 January 2025.
 After the impeachment, Yoon sequestered himself in the presidential residence.
 On 1 January, he released a statement to his supporters pledging to "fight alongside you to the very end to protect this nation".
 On 3 January, authorities tried to serve the warrant at the presidential residence but halted the attempt after being physically blocked by the Presidential Security Service.
-After the warrant expired on 6 January, the Seoul Western District Court extended the warrant the next day.
+After the warrant expired on 6 January, the Seoul Western District Court extended the warrant's validity for one day.

 Police raids

 On 10 December, police raided the Presidential Office, with investigators presenting a search warrant that specified Yoon as the suspect.
-However, the Presidential Security Service refused to cooperate, resulting in a "very limited" number of documents and materials being submitted by Yoon's office.
+The Presidential Security Service refused to cooperate, resulting in a "very limited" number of documents and materials being submitted by Yoon's office.
 Raids were also conducted on the Defense Counterintelligence Command, the Army Special Warfare Command, the National Police Agency, the Seoul Metropolitan Police Agency, and the National Assembly Security Service.

 On 12 December, police raided the Joint Chiefs of Staff headquarters adjacent to the presidential compound, as well as the Capital Defense Command headquarters.
 On 13 December, police raided the Gyeonggi Nambu Provincial Police headquarters to investigate the unit's role during martial law.
 Gyeonggi Nambu Provincial Police had dispatched police forces to the NEC after the martial law declaration.
 On 17 December, a joint investigation team launched a raid on the offices of the Presidential Security Service.
 The head of the Presidential Security Service, Park Jong-jun, resigned on 10 January 2025.
 He was then summoned to the National Investigation Headquarters of the National Police Agency for questioning on charges of obstruction of official duties by preventing the arrest of Yoon.
 Police raided a presidential safehouse in Samcheong-dong believed to have hosted preparatory meetings for martial law and unsuccessfully tried to enter the Presidential Security Service.